 With a background in computer science and finance, Mr. Zhang serves his clients by getting to know their business, developing creative and effective solutions, and conducting litigations with efficiency.
 He has handled cases involving 2G, 3G, and 4G mobile standards, computer power management, flash memory, volatile memory, online sales systems, web browsers and applications, Internet billing methods, advertising display systems, video compression, graphical user interfaces, network monitoring, and software customization.

-“Interplay of Patent and Trade Secrets,” panelist, China Ministry of Commerce (June 9 – Nanjing and June 12, 2017 – Shenzhen)
+- “Interplay of Patent and Trade Secrets,” China Ministry of Commerce, Nanjing, China (June 2017)

-Certain Robotic Vacuum Cleaning Devices and Components Thereof Such as Spare Parts – 337-TA-1057 – Representing Complainant iRobot in a patent infringement investigation relating to autonomous behavior and embedded systems.
+Certain Robotic Vacuum Cleaning Devices and Components Thereof Such as Spare Parts – 337-TA-1057 – Represented complainant iRobot in a patent infringement investigation relating to autonomous behavior and embedded systems.
 Obtained violation at the initial determination.
-Case pending.

-Certain Access Control Systems and Components Thereof – 337-TA-1016 – Representing Complainant The Chamberlain Group, Inc. in a patent infringement action involving garage door opener systems.
+Certain Access Control Systems and Components Thereof – 337-TA-1016 – Represented complainant The Chamberlain Group, Inc. in a patent infringement action involving garage door opener systems.
 Obtained violation at the final determination.
-Modification proceeding pending.

-Certain Electronic Devices, Including Certain Wireless Communication Devices, Tablet Computers, Media Players, and Televisions, and Components Thereof (Inv.
-No. 337-TA-862) – Represented Samsung against patent infringement claims brought by Ericsson involving patents declared essential to the 2G, 3G and 4G LTE mobile standards.
+Certain Electronic Devices, Including Certain Wireless Communication Devices, Tablet Computers, Media Players, and Televisions, and Components Thereof – 337-TA-862 – Represented respondent Samsung against patent infringement claims brought by Ericsson involving patents declared essential to the 2G, 3G and 4G LTE mobile standards.
 Settled favorably.

 District Court Cases